 A majority of Entity Framework Core 5.0’s improvements can be categorized into two categories:

 .NET 5.0 Preview 1 continues to run 50% of the load on Microsoft’s .NET website as an additional assurance of .NET 5 quality.
 They can get realistic performance data by using this method right from the start.
-At least one of the runtimes it was served by can always be seen in the footer of the website.
+At least one of the runtimes it was, served by can always be, seen in the footer of the website.
 Since then, it has always been .NET 5.
-If you reloaded the page just a few times, you would hit the .NET 5 runtime sooner rather than later.
+If you reload the page just a few times, you would hit the .NET 5 runtime sooner rather than later.

 In addition to new APIs, new desktop apps, runtime capabilities, language support, and more, .Net 5 will fix all the bugs in the latest version of .Net.

 In order to support desktop apps, Microsoft is fetching Windows Desktop Packs.
-A host of key desktop development tools will be included in .Net5.
+A host of key desktop development tools will be, included .Net5.
 The four main desktop platforms are Xamarin, WPF, Windows Forms, and UWP (Universal Windows Platform).
-Windows desktop apps can be ported to .Net Core, but they add some benefits such as enhanced API performance, and easier deployments.
+Windows desktop apps can be, ported to .Net Core, but they add some benefits such as enhanced API performance, and easier deployments.
 ADO.Net and Entity Framework are some of the major sub-frameworks for desktop development in .Net5.